/

 Every ad click carries information about what brought the visitor to your site.
 Campaign name, ad group, keyword theme, traffic source, creative angle.
 That data arrives in the URL as parameters.
 Most teams use it for attribution reporting and nothing else.
 But that same data can tell your website what the visitor was promised before they arrived, and the site can adapt its messaging to match.
+This is the core idea behind dynamic landing pages: a single page that adapts its content based on campaign context, rather than building separate pages for every ad group.

 Your Ad Clicks Already Carry the Data You Need